Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Understanding the danger in video

-The video below quickly raises awareness about the dangers of new synthetic drugs, including PTC, Buddha Blue, and certain synthetic cannabinoids consumed by vaping.
+The video below quickly raises awareness of the dangers of new synthetic drugs, including PTC, Buddha Blue, and certain synthetic cannabinoids consumed by vaping.

 Health prevention: Buddha Blue, PTC, and synthetic drugs